Kenneth Fuchs: Music

-Kenneth Fuchs has composed scores for orchestra, band, solo instruments, voice, chorus, standard and mixed chamber ensembles, and musical theater.
-His music is published by Bill Holub Music, Edward B. Marks Music Company (an imprint of Round Hill Music) represented by Keiser Southern Music, Hal Leonard Corporation, Theodore Presser Company, and Yelton Rhodes Music.
+Fuchs has composed scores for orchestra, band, solo instruments, voice, chorus, standard and mixed chamber ensembles, and musical theater.
+His music is published by Bill Holab Music, Edward B. Marks Music Company (an imprint of Round Hill Music) represented by Keiser Southern Music, Hal Leonard Corporation, Theodore Presser Company, and Subito Music.

-Kenneth Fuchs Fuchs has been awarded artist residencies at the Atlantic Center for the Arts (New Smyrna Beach, Florida); The Hermitage (Manisota Key, Florida); The MacDowell Colony (Peterborough, New Hampshire); The Helene Wurlitzer Foundation of New Mexico (Taos); and Yaddo (Saratoga Springs, New York).
+Fuchs has been awarded artist residencies at the Atlantic Center for the Arts (New Smyrna Beach, Florida); The Hermitage (Manisota Key, Florida); The MacDowell Colony (Peterborough, New Hampshire); The Helene Wurlitzer Foundation of New Mexico (Taos); and Yaddo (Saratoga Springs, New York).
 His professional memberships include ASCAP (American Society of Composers, Authors, and Publishers); American Composers Forum; College Music Society; Dramatists Guild; National Association of Schools of Music, and The Recording Academy.

-In April 2008, Steve Schwartz wrote on the Moderated Classical Music List, "Kenneth Fuchs studied with, among others, Babbitt, Diamond, and Persichetti.
-In sound, the bustling Persichetti exercises the dominating influence, but Babbitt probably wields more in Fuchs's habits of construction.
-Most immediately, the sound of Fuchs's music grabs your attention in ways similar to Copland's.
-Bright, lean sonorities – high strings, widely spaced chords, big-shoulder brass, and so on – prevail.
-Yet, also like Copland, Fuchs has more to offer than orchestration – namely, real matter and argument.
-Fuchs builds almost all the scores here out of limited sets of intervals or even specific pitches....
-It's all tonal, even mainly diatonic, although not really minimalist, if you care.
-However, the means allow Fuchs to take an individual approach to tonality.
-Key-change means less than rhythmic and textural change.
-The piece takes shape as we hear the basic building blocks – like individual tiles in a mosaic – slipping into place."

 Discography

 Recordings of Fuchs's music include: